tenstorrent/tt-studio/README.md

   If you’re interested in contributing to the project, please refer to our contribution guidelines.
 This includes setting up a development environment, code standards, and the process for submitting pull requests.

 - **Frequently Asked Questions (FAQ)**: [FAQ.md](FAQ.md)
-  A compilation of frequently asked questions to help users quickly solve common issues and understand key features of TT Studio.
+  A compilation of frequently asked questions to help users quickly solve common issues and understand key features of TT-Studio.